Nutella4Mandela/PageBasis/README.md

 ![This is an image](/Pics/Theme.PNG)

 # ProductPage
-This page took me a bit to make, but I've learned a good amount!
+This page took me a bit to make, but I've learned a good amount of things!
+The first thing I did with this page is make a ascx file inside the
+ProductPage.aspx file with an update panel.
+I put most of the code into the control file.